Corte McGuffey

 Corte McGuffey (born June 19, 1977) is a former quarterback for the New York/New Jersey Hitmen of the XFL.
-In 1999, he won the Harlon Hill Trophy for Player of the Year in NCAA Division II.
+In 1999, he won the Harlon Hill Trophy as the NCAA Division II Player of the Year.

 McGuffey was a dentist.
 He now lives in Wyoming.

+High School career

+McGuffey played Quarterback at Riverton High School where he lead the team to its first Class 3A Football State Championship in 1994.
+During his senior season, McGuffey threw for over 2,000 passing yards and more than 20 touchdowns, powering Riverton to a 9-2 regular-season record.

+He was twice named all-state quarterback and was recognized as the 1994 Wyoming Offensive Player of the Year.

 College career

 McGuffey joined Northern Colorado and redshirted during the 1995 season.
 In 1997, McGuffey led the Bears to an NCAA Division II football championship game victory over New Haven.
 In 1998, McGuffey was named honorable mention FB Gazette All-American.
 In games against Western State and Adams State, McGuffey threw a program record six touchdown passes.
 In 1999, McGuffey was named First-team Daktronics, CoSIDA, Burker King, AFCA, AP and FB Gazette.
 He also won the Harlon Hill Trophy for Player of the Year in NCAA Division II.
 In both his junior and senior seasons he was named First-team All-NCC.

-At the end of his career he was the program leader in passing yards (8,677) and touchdowns (93).
+As of 2025, McGuffey is still the program leader in career passing yards (8,677), total yards (9,722), and touchdowns (93).
+He also still holds the Bears single season record for passing yards (3,376), total yards (3,537), and touchdowns (36).

 On November 10, 2007, McGuffey's number 12 was retired by Northern Colorado.